Japan’s

 Took a train about 25 km south

-along the coast from Hiroshima and a ferry out to Miyajima Island.
-Much of the island is a park with a shrine,
+along the coast from Hiroshima and a ferry out to Miyajima

-(Itsukushima Shrine) temples, and a mountain that I didn’t climb, and is well
+with a shrine, (Itsukushima Shrine) temples, and a mountain that I didn’t

-known for the oysters cultured in the Seto Inland Sea between the island and the
+climb, and is well known for the oysters cultured in the Seto

-to be a UNESCO World Cultural Heritage site which probably increases tourism
+Cultural Heritage site which probably increases tourism and gets them money

-and gets them money from those who pay for the UN (US!).
-We find it surprising that a large fraction
+from those who pay for the UN (US!).
+We

-of signage, streets, trains, building and store advertising, etc., etc., are
+and store advertising, etc., etc., are all in Japanese and English – very

-all in Japanese and English – very helpful to us tourists, yet seemingly few
+helpful to us tourists, yet seemingly few Japanese speak English, even in

-by tourists.
-There are however, many
+places of business that seem mostly supported by tourists.
+There are however, many Japanese tourists as

-switched from just OK Japanese to delicious sagwala curry in and Indian
+Japanese to delicious sagwala curry in and Indian

 restaurant I happened upon.